walmartlabs/lacinia/docs/tutorial/component.rst

 system namespace
 ----------------

-A new, tiny namespace has been created, just to put together the Component system map.
+We'll create a new ``my.clojure-game-geek.system`` namespace just to put together the Component system map.

 .. literalinclude:: /_examples/tutorial/system-1.clj
-   :caption: src/clojure_game_geek/system.clj
+   :caption: src/my/clojure_game_geek/system.clj

 You can imagine that, as the system grows larger, so will this namespace.
-But at the same time, individual components will only need to know about the components they directly depend upon.
+But at the same time, the namespaces for the individual components will only need to know about the namespaces of components they directly depend upon.

 user namespace
 --------------

+Next, we'll look at changes to the ``user`` namespace:

 .. literalinclude:: /_examples/tutorial/user-4.clj
   :caption: dev-resources/user.clj
   :emphasize-lines: 5, 7, 27, 31-34, 37-

-The user namespace has shrunk; previously it was responsible for loading the schema, and creating and starting the Pedestal service; this has all shifted to the individual components.
+The ``user`` namespace has shrunk; previously it was responsible for loading the schema, and creating and starting the Pedestal service; this has all shifted to the individual components.